Length: 3 Sessions (2 hours)

-Blue Skies Biology is BOM’s engagement programme running alongside ‘Atmospheric Encounters‘ – a new exhibition by the HAB (high altitude bioprospecting) team in May 2021.
-Blue Skies Biology will consist of workshops and seminars exploring astrobiology with girls schools in Birmingham, to highlight the many fascinating opportunities and career pathways not traditionally covered by the national curriculum.
+Blue Skies Biology is BOM’s engagement programme which ran alongside ‘Atmospheric Encounters‘ – an exhibition by the HAB (high altitude bioprospecting) team in May 2021.
+Blue Skies Biology consisted of workshops and seminars exploring astrobiology with girls schools in Birmingham, to highlight the many fascinating opportunities and career pathways not traditionally covered by the national curriculum.

-We have focussed on Astrobiology as an interdisciplinary field that covers the different STEM subjects (Science, Technology, Engineering, Mathematics) and exemplifies why creativity is an important part of scientific discovery, to encourage more young women and girls to pursue alternative STEM career pathways.
-Blue Skies Biology will run from June to July 2021 – we are very excited to present Blue Skies Biology at the same time as NASA rover Perseverance touches down on Mars, and plans for a new Space Centre in Birmingham are being announced.
+We focussed on Astrobiology as an interdisciplinary field that covers the different STEM subjects (Science, Technology, Engineering, Mathematics) and exemplifies why creativity is an important part of scientific discovery, to encourage more young women and girls to pursue alternative STEM career pathways.
+We are very excited to present Blue Skies Biology at the same time as NASA rover Perseverance touches down on Mars, and plans for a new Space Centre in Birmingham are being announced.

 The Blue Skies Biology programme;

-- Promote ‘blue skies thinking’ and problem-solving skills in STEM subjects
+- Promotes ‘blue skies thinking’ and problem-solving skills in STEM subjects

 - Presents topics not covered by the standard national curriculum, and enrichs learning experiences

 - Platforms leading female astrobiologists working in the field today

-- Inspire young women and hard to reach beneficiaries into a range of STEM subjects and career pathways
+- Inspires young women into a range of STEM subjects and career pathways

-- Engage SEND learners into choosing STEM subjects and careers
+- Engages SEND learners into choosing STEM subjects and careers

 Seminars from leading astrobiologists working in the field today discussed their journeys and opportunities they have had in STEM careers.
-Alongside these, HAB team members Dr Melissa Grant, biochemist and BOM Fellow alumni; and Dr Oliver de Peyer, a senior laboratory research scientist at the Francis Crick Institute and former NASA astrobiologist, will lead practical workshops complementing their research and expertise;
+Alongside these, HAB team members Dr Melissa Grant, biochemist and BOM Fellow alumni; and Dr Oliver de Peyer, a senior laboratory research scientist at the Francis Crick Institute and former NASA astrobiologist, led practical workshops complementing their research and expertise.